-

 Haste is a Writer's Second Worst Enemy, Hubris Being the First

 AND BAD ADVICE IS SECONDS BEHIND THEM BOTH...
-Welcome to Algonkian Author Connect (AAC).
-This is a literary and novel development website dedicated to educating aspiring authors in all genres.
-A majority of the separate forum sites are non-commercial (i.e., no relation to courses or events) and they will provide you with the best and most comprehensive guidance available online.
-You might well ask, for starters, what is the best approach for utilizing this website as efficiently as possible?
-If you are new to AAC, best to begin with our "Novel Writing on Edge" forum.
-Peruse the novel development and editorial topics arrayed before you, and once done, proceed to the more exclusive NWOE guide broken into three major sections.
+Welcome to Algonkian Author Connect.
+This is a novel development and editorial website dedicated to assisting aspiring authors in all genres.
+The forum sites herein provide you with the best and most comprehensive guidance available online.
+We're not joking.
+And you might well ask, what gives us the right to make that claim?
+Our track record for getting writers published, for starters.
+Regardless, what is the best approach for utilizing this website as efficiently as possible?
+If you are new, best to begin with our "Novel Writing on Edge" (NWOE) forum.
+Peruse the development and editorial topics arrayed before you, and once done, proceed to the more exclusive NWOE guide partitioned into three major sections.

-In tandem, you will also benefit by perusing the review and development forums found below.
-Each one contains valuable content to guide you on a path to publication.
-Let AAC be your primary and tie-breaker source for realistic novel writing advice.
+In tandem, you will also benefit by perusing the development and craft archives found below.
+Each one contains valuable content to guide you on a path to commercial publication.
+Our goal is to become your primary and tie-breaker source.

 Your Primary and Tie-Breaking Source